coolchigi/AWS/TF Labs/Basics/Terraform Syntax.md

 In this example, a variable called `instance_type` is defined as a string with a default value of `t2.micro`.
 The variable is then used in a resource block to set the instance_type attribute for an Amazon Web Services (AWS) instance.

+## **Hands On**
+- We are going to be deploying a single server with Terraform!
+- First things first, if you haven't already, you need to install Terraform Go to your web brower & type in terraform.
+You'll see instructions on how to download Terraform.

 ## Closing Note